 Snowmobiles and Responsible Travel

-One of the most common comments we read in our post-travel questionnaires is that motorised snowmobiles can seem inappropriate in such a silent and unpolluted area such as Northern Scandinavia.
+One of the most common comments we read is that motorised snowmobiles can seem inappropriate in such a silent and unpolluted area such as Northern Scandinavia.

 Here's the thing though, snowmobiles are as much a part of life in the Arctic as fuel guzzling 4-wheel drive cars are here in the UK.

 With the advent of far cleaner and quieter 4-stroke engines, snowmobiles are becoming an increasingly efficient way to get around during an Arctic winter.
 Many of the locals use them for everyday chores such as shopping rather than drive a few miles in a big petrol consuming car.
 In addition, snowmobiles play a massive role in the local economy and, as one experienced guide pointed out a few years ago, "without the snowmobiles we wouldn't have a tourism industry here".

 He is absolutely right of course.
 When you think about winter tourism in the Arctic there are some considerable expenses to be covered before the local suppliers can make a living.
 Huskies or sled dogs are the best example.
 They can pull a sled through the snow and hence earn their owner an income for four or five months of the year but they have to be fed and cared for all year round.
 It's an expensive business whereas snowmobiles have the same income earning time span but with a far shorter maintenance and care period.